PaskLab/cardano-docker/README.md

     wget -O topology.json https://hydra.iohk.io/job/Cardano/cardano-node/cardano-deployment/latest-finished/download/1/mainnet-topology.json

 #### !!!
 Important !!!!
-We rename them to `byron-genesis.json`, `shelley-genesis.json`, `topology.json` and `config.json` to avoid breaking the script every time they change the name..!
+We rename them to `byron-genesis.json`, `shelley-genesis.json`, `topology.json` and `config.json` to make the scripts network agnostic!
 Don't forget to update the reference to the `*-genesis.json` file in your `config.json`.

 #### Bind folder permissions